GTNewHorizons/GT-New-Horizons-Modpack/README.md

 You want to roam the land and kill everything in sight with ease, build a highly advanced MagicTech base and raid all the dungeons in Minecraft?
 Sure, you can.
 You got a long journey ahead though.

 ## TL;DR
+* Food is a critical thing in the pack starting the game
+* Hardcore darkness means you cant see at night time w/o potions/effect.
+You'll be cowering in a dirt hut until you get some tech to make torches.
+Oh yeah, did I mention torches require tech??
+You'll have to smelt coal or make charcoal using a coke oven to get torches, so get a bed setup ASAP!
-Food is a thing in the pack during starting days, you cant see at night time w/o potions/effect.
-Some passive mobs explode on death, other mobs can be infernal. **You'll die A LOT**.
+* Some passive mobs explode on death, other mobs can be infernal. **You'll die A LOT**.
 Use a good strategy.
 Progress in magic and  tech should be equal, and have the patience to read the entire readme and not use the TL;DR :P
+* Read the quest book!
+Not only is it rewarding, but it's a great guide on "Now What?"
+Make sure to check back on tabs in case progress in another tab has opened up new quests in a different tab.

 ---